Back up and recover from information loss

 Learn why we recommend this

-If you are worried about someone (like hackers, or the owner of the service) accessing files you have stored online, you can protect them using encryption.
+If you are worried about someone (like malicious actors, or the owner of the service) accessing files you have stored online, you can protect them using encryption.

 Encrypted cloud services